FlorentLM/mokap/README.md

 ```
 (or the name you chose for the config file)

-You must enable the GPIO interface on the PI using:
+You must enable the GPIO & SSH interface on the PI using:
 ```
 sudo raspi-config
 ```